 - This Spiced Daiquiri is a cocktail you didn’t even know you were missing!
 With just a touch of vanilla, it’s great heading into the holidays.

 - I learned to make a Blended Cucumber Margarita in Loreto and it’s still a favorite!

 - 1 1/2 oz. vodka

 - 1/2 oz. fresh lime juice

-- Ginger Beer
+- 2-3 oz.
+Ginger Beer

-- Strain over fresh ice in short glass or copper mug (taking care that the strawberry pulp may block the strainer)
+- Strain over fresh ice in a short glass or copper mug (taking care that the strawberry pulp may block the strainer)

-- Top with ginger beer.
+- Top with 2-3 ounces of ginger beer.